 As Apple's recent Panther operating system upgrade is adopted by the Mac community, the usual problems that accompany such a major change begin to surface.
 We take a closer look at the issues worth considering before making the jump to Panther, and report on Apple's new iBook G4.

-We show you how to edit and save your synth's Patches, and helps you maximise the effects potential of your multitimbral setups.
+We show you how to edit and save your synth's Patches, and help you maximise the effects potential of your multitimbral setups.
 Plus there's advice on troubleshooting thorny panning problems, and tips on automating levels without changing your individual sounds.

 A frequently recurring question from new sequencer/DAW users is what else they need to set up a complete studio.
 We show you how to create the most simple usable system, and how to expand and adapt it to more demanding applications.